amineelkouhen/mcp-cockroachdb/README.md

 This project is licensed under the **MIT License**.

 ## Contact
-For questions or support, reach out via [GitHub Issues](https://github.com/amineelkouhen/mcp-cockroachdb/issues).
+If you have any questions or need support, please feel free to contact us through [GitHub Issues](https://github.com/amineelkouhen/mcp-cockroachdb/issues).